 BMW is one of the best selling luxury automakers of the world and has had the slogan “The Ultimate Driving Machine”.
 Everyone knows if you are driving a brand new BMW, you are somebody, and that appeals to The Hero archetype for their need to always appear in front of everyone else.
 This doesn’t make The Hero archetype vain, they just value things that are “better”.
 BMW ads are no-nonsense and show you their beautiful lines of vehicles.

 If your brand would appeal to The Hero archetype for being dependable, strong and high quality, then keep these companies in mind when creating your marketing materials.

 The archnemesis to The Hero, and is pretty much everything opposite of what The Hero believes in.
 Also known as The Rebel, this archetype wants revolution, to break the rules and to fight authority.
 They never want to appear powerless.
 They are rebellious, wild and like to pave the way for change.

 Outlaw or Rebel customers appreciate products that are unconventional and go against the grain.
 They like content that shocks with no blatant selling messages.

 Rebel companies put themselves out there as an alternative to the mainstream and make an effort to stand out from the crowd.
 Rebel brands have almost a cult-like following where their fans are extremely loyal.
 The worst thing that can happen to a Rebel brand is to be kitschy or become too popular.

 The main brand that comes to mind that falls under The Outlaw archetype is… you probably guessed it..
-Harley Davidson and another is Virgin (Richard Branson).
+Harley Davidson.
+But another is Red Bull.

-So if your brand is revolutionary, an alternative to the mainstream and would appeal to the Rebel archetype, keep these brands in mind when creating your marketing materials.
+So if your brand is revolutionary, an alternative to the mainstream and would appeal to the Outlaw/Rebel archetype, keep these brands in mind when creating your marketing materials.